 Consider this a way to physically wipe away your stresses from the day while keeping viral contaminants at bay.

-Every time you walk in your front door, apply hand sanitizer.
+Every time you walk through your front door, apply hand sanitizer.

 By habit stacking this new routine on top of an existing behavior, you’ll make sure you’re automatically cleansing any germs and protecting yourself and others.